-Advertising is not solely for the Fortune 500s and the SMBs out there.
 Nonprofits often engage in a form of advertising too, known as advocacy advertising.
+If you’re not privy to advocacy advertising, it’s our goal to make you.

 What Is Advocacy Advertising?

-So what’s the difference between a traditional advertising campaign versus an advocacy campaign?
+So, what’s the difference between a traditional advertising campaign versus an advocacy campaign?
 That’s simple!

 A commercial brand or company that’s paying for advertising – be it a big billboard on a busy four-lane highway or an Internet ad–is trying to attract more buyers to its products and services.